Legacy of FAIRWINDS

 All the Effort with None of the Audience

-Each year our CEO does a presentation to the board to give a sort of "state of the union" for FAIRWINDS — and the year prior to this I was asked to be involved in helping him present.
-While prior year was a storybook-themed PowerPoint, this was the year where he wanted to start going "bigger" on his presentation.
+Each year, our CEO gives a "state of the union" presentation to the board for FAIRWINDS, and the previous year, I was asked to assist with his presentation.
+While the prior year was a storybook-themed PowerPoint, this was the year when he wanted to start going "bigger" on his presentation.

 My First DaVinci Project

-This project happened to align with a time that I wanted to evaluate moving our creative team from Premiere Pro to DaVinci Resolve.
+This project coincided with a period when I wanted to evaluate moving our creative team from Premiere Pro to DaVinci Resolve.
 I had been hearing great things about the tool and, most of all, I saw that it offered a better way to collaborate as a team on video projects.

-The only problem was I had years of muscle memory in Premiere and After Effects but no real experience in this tool that ditched layers for a node-based approach.
-It was a steep learning curve and I knew that if I kept going back to Premiere just because I was under deadline I would never take the plunge and learn it — so I forced myself to use this video as my first real DaVinci Resolve project.
+The only problem was that I had years of muscle memory in Premiere and After Effects, but no real experience with this tool, which ditched layers for a node-based approach.
+It was a steep learning curve, and I knew that if I kept going back to Premiere just because I was under a deadline, I would never take the plunge and learn it — so I forced myself to use this video as my first real DaVinci Resolve project.

 I didn't approach it lightly, either.
-I feel in love with this idea for a shot where I would take an old commercial I had found of the company (before becoming "FAIRWINDS") and wanted to composite a shot where it looked like it was playing on an old CRT.
+I fell in love with the idea of taking an old commercial I had found of the company (before it became "FAIRWINDS") and compositing it to look like it was playing on an old CRT.

-Some of it I could fake with layering sounds of VCR tapes instead of animating a tape itself — but I wanted to make sure I sold the TV even though all I could find through stock sites was a still photo.
-To do this, I used DaVinci's nodes to make a second instance of the played video and transform it to create a reflection of light on the image of the table in front of it.
-I also had to do some clever editing the moment the commercial goes "full screen" since the push into camera didn't line up perfectly.
+Some of it I could fake with layering sounds of VCR tapes instead of animating a tape itself, but I wanted to make sure I sold the TV even though all I could find through stock sites was a still photo.
+To achieve this, I utilized DaVinci's nodes to create a second instance of the video and transform it to make a reflection of light on the image of the table in front of it.
+I also had to do some clever editing the moment the commercial goes "full screen" since the push into the camera didn't line up perfectly.

-Luckily, the other shots in the video was mostly Photoshop images with some simple push transitions that I set to what I felt was a fitting soundtrack.
+Luckily, the other shots in the video were mainly Photoshop images with some simple push transitions that I set to what I felt was a fitting soundtrack.

 Welcoming Our New Robot Overlords

-The first version of this video was just text on screen and no voice over.
-Since it was an internal video, the cost of hiring a voice over artist wasn't in the cards for me — but while the CEO loved the concept of the video he wanted it to have voice over after seeing the first draft.
+The first version of this video was just text on screen and no voice-over.
+Since it was an internal video, the cost of hiring a voice-over artist wasn't in the cards for me, but while the CEO loved the concept of the video, he wanted it to have a voice-over after seeing the first draft.

 I'm told that our HR department now uses this video as part of new hire training.